Admission Requirements

 • COVID-19 Exception: Online courses, including labs, taken from Spring 2020 to Spring 2023 are accepted.

-• An “upper-level” course is more advanced than the general course, and will typically require the completion of the general course as a prerequisite.
+• An “upper-level” course is any course more advanced than the general series.

 • When available, students should choose general science courses intended for health science majors.